jerabaul29/jerabaul29.github.io/_posts/2021-01-17-MateBookXPro-Ubuntu.md

 ## Conclusion

-These few steps provide an amazing, sleak Ubuntu 20.04 laptop.
+These few steps provide an amazing, sleek Ubuntu 20.04 laptop.
 The battery life is excellent, and the battery thresholds mean that it will retain its performace for probably 10 years or so at least.
 The machine runs cold, nearly never uses the fan in casual workload, and is very responsive.
 I have not found any glitches on Ubuntu yet, and everything just worked fine.
 The build quality is excellent, the laptop feels robust, the keyboard is excellent too, and the screen is beautiful with very thin bezels.
 This is without doubt the best Ubuntu machine I have ever used, and I think the MBX line of products will become my new go-to laptops.
 The only regret I have is that I could not get a version with 32 or 48GB of RAM, but 16GB is enough for most of my non-professional uses.